burhanahmed1/Python/README.md

 ## Object-Oriented Programming (OOP)

 In the OOP folder, you'll find exercises that deal with the principles of object-oriented programming.
 Tasks include creating classes & objects, defining methods.
+Inheritence, Abstraction, Polymorphism and Encapsulation.

 ## Contributing